Luke Kuechly: 2013: Defensive Player of the Year

 Kuechly brought his play to a whole new level in his second season, becoming the leader of a stingy Panthers defense that finished the season as runner-up in points and yards allowed.
 In Week 10, he earned NFC Defensive Player of the Week for his effort in a 10–9 victory over San Francisco 49ers.
 On Sunday, December 22, 2013, Kuechly recorded 24 tackles and one interception in a game against the New Orleans Saints, which the Carolina Panthers won and made the playoffs.
 Kuechly's 24 tackles nearly tied the NFL record for most tackles in a game.
 After film review, the number was increased to 26, which is six tackles more than the previous team record held by James Anderson, and a new NFL single game record.
 He earned NFC Defensive Player of the Week for his game against the Saints.
 Kuechly was selected to the 2014 Pro Bowl where he had a team high 12 tackles for Team Sanders.
 Kuechly was named to the 2013 All-Pro Team and recognized as the NFL Defensive Player of the Year by the Associated Press, joining Lawrence Taylor as the only players in NFL history to win the NFL Defensive Rookie of the Year and NFL Defensive Player of the Year in successive years.
 Further, Kuechly joined Taylor, Joe Greene, Jack Lambert, Dana Stubblefield, Charles Woodson, Brian Urlacher, and Terrell Suggs as the only players to win both awards.
+He was also named The Sporting News Defensive Player of the Year.
 Kuechly was rated as the 15th best player in the NFL Top 100 Players of 2014 list.